zbady991/sre/README.md

 sre create
 ```

-The CLI will guide you step-by-step to create your SDK project with the perfect configuration for your needs.
+The CLI will guide you step-by-step to create your SDK project with the right configuration for your needs.

 ### Method 2: Direct SDK Installation